 In June 2015, we received an upfront payment of \$25.0 million from Seattle Genetics under our collaboration agreement.
 At that time, we recorded the \$25.0 million as deferred revenue, to be subsequently recognized as revenue on a straight-line basis over our period of performance.
-Changes in deferred revenue in all periods were due to the initial recording of and increases to the amount of deferred revenue from payments from Seattle Genetics as well as the subsequent recognition as revenue of a portion of the deferred revenue.
+Changes in deferred revenue in all periods were due to the initial recording of and increases to the amount of deferred revenue from payments from Seattle Genetics for reimbursements of research and development costs as well as the subsequent recognition as revenue of a portion of the deferred revenue.